Elliot-ML-2025/Imperial-ML-AI-Course-Capstone-Project/README.md

 **Phase 2 - Refined Search of Promising Points:**

 This phase spans iterations 7-10.
 After initial exploration, the strategy shifts slightly toward exploitation.
 The $\beta$ parameter is reduced to focus on regions predicted to have high function values, increasing the likelihood of improving the observed maximum.
-In this phase, additional machine learning techniques, such as random forest models are incorporated to support the GP by identifying promising subspaces.
+In this phase, I incorporate  random forest models to support the GP by identifying promising subspaces.

 **Phase 3 - Exploitative Phase:**